nextbitlabs/pytorch-template/README.md

 #### Examples

-The command has many optional parameters like `batch-size`, `epochs`, `lr`.
+The command has many optional parameters commonly tuned by the experimenter, like `batch-size`, `epochs`, `lr`.

-The most basic training can be performed using only default values
+The most basic training can be performed specifying just the directory containing the dataset, alredy splitted in `train` (compulsory) and `dev`(optional) folders using the default values for the other parameters.
 ```
 python3.6 cli.py train data/npy
 ```